tliron/prudence/platform/README.md

     type MyType struct{}

     // platform.CreateFunc signature
-    func CreateMyType(config ard.StringMap, context *js.Context) (interface{}, error) {
+    func CreateMyType(config map[string]interface{}, context *js.Context) (interface{}, error) {
         return MyType{}
     }

-The "config" argument is a "map[string]interface{}" with arbitrary data provided in JavaScript.
+The "config" argument contains the arbitrary data provided in JavaScript's "new".
 If not provided it will be an empty map (not a "nil" value).
 The "context" argument provides access to the JavaScript runtime environment in which the object is being created.
 This is useful especially for calling "context.Resolve", which will let you process relative URLs in the "config".

 Like the JavaScript APIs discussed above, your custom types can really do anything you want them to do.
 However, you're likely going to be interacting with the Prudence platform in the following ways.